How To Hold a Successful Presentation at an Online Event

 3- Choose a presentation location that limits distractions

 As a speaker, your background is your stage!
 So you’ll want to ensure you make the most of your position and limit elements that may distract your viewers.
-For instance, you will want to ensure you have a neutral background behind you and that you are able to position yourself in the center of the picture.
+For instance, you will want to ensure you have a neutral background behind you and that you can position yourself in the center of the picture.
 You should try to make sure the camera position is level with your eyes so that it’s not tipped up or down, where it could be perceived as looking down on your audience!

 Similarly, you will want to limit any distractions or interference in your audio as well.
-Noises such as traffic sounds or dogs barking can be distracting for your audience and may ensure your presentation is memorable for all the wrong reasons.
+Noise such as traffic sounds or dogs barking can be distracting for your audience and may ensure your presentation is memorable for all the wrong reasons.

 To ensure optimal lighting conditions for your presentation, make sure that there is enough natural light in your room.
 However, avoid direct sunlight on your face or on the walls behind you.
 Ideally, the light should come from the side.
 Windows can have a big impact on video quality, especially if they are casting harsh light or creating a backlight effect.
 If the light source is behind you, the different light conditions between the screen and the background will cause a lot of strain on your eyes and your audience will not be able to see you well.